Memotech-Bill/pico-filesystem/README.md

 This converts operations on files and directories into operations on blocks of storage.
-It is this code that determines how directories and files are layed out on storage in the LFS format.
+It is this code that determines how directories and files are laid out on storage in the LFS format.
 This code is device independent (not Pico specific) and is (c) copyright ARM.

 ### ffs_pico

-This provides the Pico specific routines needed to read, write and erase blocks of Flash memory to store the data.
-Note that while writing or erasing data on Flash memory, the other core, if running, must not access flash.
+This provides the Pico specific routines needed to read, write and erase blocks of flash memory to store the data.
+Note that while writing or erasing data on flash memory, the other core, if running, must not access flash.
 If the macro __PICO_MLOCK__ is defined then the flash write and erase code is enclosed within calls to __multicore_lockout_start_blocking()__ and